-MBHB understands that failure to fully comply with the Privacy Principles with respect to an onward transfer of personal information to third parties may lead to liability, and as such, has set forth recourse mechanisms and enforcement policies as detailed herein.
+MBHB understands that failure to fully comply with the Data Privacy Framework Principles with respect to an onward transfer of personal information to third parties may lead to liability, and as such, has set forth recourse mechanisms and enforcement policies as detailed herein.

-MBHB agrees to provide to individuals on request access to personal information about themselves that an organization holds collected from EU clients and that they are permitted to correct, amend, or delete that information where it is inaccurate, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
+MBHB agrees to provide to individuals on request access to personal information about themselves that an organization holds collected from EU and Swiss clients and that they are permitted to correct, amend, or delete that information where it is inaccurate, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
 Such requests should be directed to MBHB’s Privacy Officer at the email address: Privacy@mbhb.com.

 MBHB shall take reasonable and appropriate precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in the processing and the nature of the personal data.

 MBHB shall ensure that collection or processing of any personal information is limited to that information relevant for the purposes for which it is to be used.
 MBHB will take reasonable steps to ensure that data is reliable for its intended use, accurate, complete, and current.